dprada/Pynoramix/doc/source/tutorial_berezovska2012.rst

 - bins: The former cumulative distribution has to be built up in a discrete way.

-- granularity: The kinetic model obtained will have a degree of resolution up to the granularity parameter used by the Markov Clustering Algorithm.
+- granularity: The kinetic model obtained will have a degree of resolution up to the granularity parameter used by the Markov Clustering Algorithm (MCL).

 .. sourcecode:: ipython

    In [3]: test.berezovska2012(window=10,granularity=1.2,bins=15,verbose=True)
    # Network:
-   # 1247 nodes
+   # 97 nodes
-   # 66143 links out
+   # 1057 links out
-   # 1999760.0 total weight nodes
+   # 999880.0 total weight nodes
    # Number of clusters:  3

 The algorithm decomposes this trajectory into 3 macro-states or clusters.
 This way, we can find a clusters trajectory according to